Ealab-collab/reactive-json-docs/public/rjbuild/docs/advanced-concepts/plugins/plugin-system.md

 - **action**: Components that perform side effects or modify behavior
 - **reaction**: Event-driven components that respond to user interactions
 - **hook**: React hooks that provide additional functionality
+- **dataProcessor**: Functions that intercept and modify HTTP response data
+- **dataMapping**: Processors that selectively dispatch response data to specific locations

 ## Plugin Registration